 In his spare time he enjoys the outdoors, working in his garden, and spending time with his family.

 Prior to joining ECEP, Kristen served as the Assistant Director of the Berkeley Evaluation & Assessment Research (BEAR) Center where she collaborated with the California Department of Education (CDE) and WestEd to refine the Desired Results Developmental Profile (DRDP), and to customize the program for other states and other countries.
-By integrating her self-designed Framework for the Development of Equitable Measures into this process, she was able to ensure that these assessments meet the highest standards of reliability, validity, and cultural sensitivity.
+By integrating the self-designed Framework for the Development of Equitable Measures into this process, her collaborative partners ensure that their assessments meet the highest standards of reliability, validity, and cultural sensitivity.

-Kristen’s background in data science, research, and psychometrics has fueled the creation of systems and processes focused on how early development can best be observed, measured, monitored, and supported in order to introduce learning opportunities that best meet the needs of an individual child.
-She served as the Chief Data Scientist and Director of Research for an early education edtech company where she developed research-informed technologies to support teacher and learner solutions to improve the efficiency and reliability of the implementation of state policies for observational assessments.
+Kristen’s background in research, technology, data science, analytics, and visualizations has fueled the creation of systems, processes and tools focused on how early development can best be observed, measured, monitored, and supported in order to introduce learning opportunities that best meet the needs of an individual child.
+She served as the Chief Data Scientist and Director of Research for Learning Genie where she developed research-informed technologies to support teacher and learner solutions to improve the efficiency and reliability of the implementation of state policies for observational assessments.

-Kristen holds an M.A. and Ph.D. in Policy, Organization, Measurement and Evaluation from the Graduate School of Education at UC Berkeley, has been the President of the California Educational Research Association, and is currently an adjunct professor at Mills College, Sonoma State University, and UC Berkeley.
-Originally from New York, Kristen has been in the Bay Area for 22 years.
+Kristen holds an M.A. and Ph.D. in Quantitative Social Research Methodologies from the Graduate School of Education at UC Berkeley, has been the President of the California Educational Research Association, and an adjunct professor at Mills College, Sonoma State University, and UC Berkeley.
+Originally from New York, Kristen has been in the Bay Area for over two decades.
 She lives in Berkeley with her husband, two children, and far too many pets.
-In her spare time, Kristen travels, camps, reads, and spends time with family.
+In her spare time, Kristen travels, camps, gardens, reads, and spends time with family.